RyotaUshio/obsidian-math-in-callout/README.md

 Moreover, it also enables proper handling of multi-line math blocks; see [the next section](math-in-lockquotes) below.

-This feature can be toggled in the plugin setting tab.

 #### Example

  Without this plugin                 | With this plugin